Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 Okay.

-So I'm sure a lot of people across the country have um someone or know someone, you know, that's incarcerated at Montana State Prison because they come from everywhere.
+So I'm sure a lot of people across the country have someone or know someone, you know, that's incarcerated at Montana State Prison because they come from everywhere.

-I've got people with loved ones from Florida, Ohio, Pennsylvania, Nevada, you name it all over the U.S. Just join my page, speak up, share any information that you know, tell your friends and family.
+I've got people with loved ones from Florida, Ohio, Pennsylvania, Nevada, you name it all over the U.S. Just join my page, speak up, share any information that you know.

-There's guys in there that are you know not getting phone calls to their families, they're being deprived of water, they're only getting three bottles of water a day.
+There's guys in there that are not getting phone calls to their families.

-They're not the the guards are refusing to let them out.
+The guards are refusing to let them out.

 I've talked to families from every unit.

-So inmates don't have, you know, sure.
+So inmates don't have, you know, they don't have access to this stuff.

-So we just want to make sure that they're being taken care of, they're being fed, watered, you know, given mental health um opportunities to speak to mental health or their families, keep them in connection with everybody and keep the morale high, you know, keep them in good spirits and support them.
+They're being fed, watered, you know, given mental health opportunities to speak to mental health or their families, keep them in connection with everybody and keep the morale high, you know, keep them in good spirits and support them.

 Because this whole system, and Jim, I'd love your comments as well.